Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

          2. Access Scopes: Allow full access to all Cloud APIs (**This option is necessary as only then will you be able to execute the gcloud commands**)
    5. Firewall: Tick both checkboxes for allowing HTTP & HTTPS traffic.
    6. For the Networking:
-         1. Network Tags: *'bastion'* (Ensure your set this tag, so that the firewall rule we created in step 4 above is applicable to this bastion host)
+         1. Network Tags: *'bastion'* (Ensure you set this tag, so that the firewall rule we created in step 4 above is applicable to this bastion host)
          2. Assign a hostname of your choice.
          3. Connect the network interface to the ocp-network, and subnet of master-subnet.
 You can set both Primary Internal IP & External IP to ‘Ephemeral’.
          4. Keep IP forwarding enabled.